broadinstitute/gatk/README.md

       includes the R dependencies used for plotting in some of the tools.
 The ```gatk``` environment requires hardware with AVX support for tools that depend on TensorFlow (e.g. CNNScoreVariant).
 The GATK Docker image comes with the ```gatk``` environment pre-configured.
+      	* At this time, the only supported platforms are 64-bit Linux distributions.
+The required Conda environment does not currently build on macOS or OS X.
     * To establish the environment when not using the Docker image, a conda environment must first be "created", and then "activated":
         * First, make sure [Miniconda or Conda](https://conda.io/docs/index.html) is installed (Miniconda is sufficient).